 Built in the 1960s and designed by a local teenager, the slides are actually a triumph of neighborhood activism.
 In 1963, the land that the Corwin Community Garden and Seward Mini-Park sits on was a vacant lot slated for development.
 Local residents and growing families from nearby streets organized and protested the disappearance of open space, and fought development for a decade, including staging a desperate bulldozer-defying sit-in in 1966.

-The slides are surrounded by a small park and California native plant garden and are open every day from 9 am to 5 pm.
+The slides are surrounded by a small park and California native plant garden.